Terug naar overzicht

 Specific skills

-• Describe the essential biomedical and clinical aspects of the major tropical, infectious and non-communicable diseases in terms of care, prevention and control
+• Describe the essential biomedical and clinical aspects of the main tropical, infectious, vaccine-preventable diseases and epidemic-prone diseases in terms of care, prevention, and control

-• Explain specific health problems in pregnant women, neonates and children
+• Explain specific health problems in neonates and children

-• Discuss the integrated management of children and neonates with particular health problems, including undernourishment
+• Discuss the integrated management of specific health problems affecting children and new-borns, including undernourishment

-• Identify specific challenges of laboratory diagnosis in low-resource settings
+• Identify the specific challenges of laboratory diagnosis in low-resource environments

 Generic skills